Powerlearnproject/se-day1-assignment-XanderXo/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+**Types of Software Testing**

+**Unit Testing:** This involves testing individual methods, functions, or modules within the software to ensure each component functions correctly in isolation from the rest of the system.
+It is performed close to the source code and helps verify that each unit operates as expected.

+**Integration Testing:** This evaluates how different modules or services within the application interact with each other.
+It ensures that data is transferred correctly between components and that their interfaces function as intended.

+**System Testing:** This type of testing examines the entire software application, assessing all functionalities and interactions within the system.
+It ensures that both functional and non-functional requirements—such as performance, usability, and security—are met.

+**Acceptance Testing:** Conducted to determine if the software meets business requirements, this test mimics real user interactions to evaluate whether the application is fully functional and ready for deployment.
+The entire system must be operational during this testing phase to assess its readiness for end users.

 #Part 2: Introduction to AI and Prompt Engineering